First Time User? Enroll now.

 Home > Health Library > Postpartum psychosis

-Postpartum psychosis is a rare, severe, and dangerous form of postpartum depression that can suddenly occur within the first 3 weeks following childbirth.
-A woman who has postpartum psychosis may feel detached from her baby and other people.
-Or she may have hallucinations involving smell, touch, sight, or hearing.
-She may have thoughts not based in reality (delusions), display bizarre behavior, or have urges to kill herself and her child or children.
+Postpartum psychosis is a rare, severe, and dangerous form of postpartum depression.
+It can suddenly occur within the first 3 weeks after childbirth.
+If you have postpartum psychosis, you may feel detached from your baby and other people.
+And you may have hallucinations involving smell, touch, sight, or hearing.
+You may have thoughts not based in reality (delusions) and display strange behavior.
+You may also have urges to harm yourself and your child or children.

-Postpartum psychosis is most likely to affect women who have bipolar disorder, also known as manic-depression, or who have had postpartum psychosis before.
-It is possible for a woman who has postpartum psychosis to hide her symptoms from people close to her, though not indefinitely.
-Untreated postpartum psychosis can get worse rapidly and lead to dangerous, irrational behavior that a woman cannot control.
+Postpartum psychosis is most likely to affect people who have bipolar disorder, also known as manic-depression.
+And you are at risk if you've had postpartum psychosis before.
+It's possible for close family members and friends to not notice the symptoms right away.
+Untreated postpartum psychosis can get worse quickly and lead to dangerous, irrational behavior that you can't control.

-Postpartum psychosis is considered a psychiatric emergency requiring immediate hospitalization and treatment.
+Postpartum psychosis is considered a psychiatric emergency.
+It requires immediate hospitalization and treatment.

 Author: Healthwise Staff